jpegleg/rocky-bastard/README.md

 values are very granular metadata in combination with modified time can be strong indications of tampering.

+Also see https://github.com/jpegleg/dwarven-toolbox/ `review` as the upstream version of fms.

 Additional scripting or programs that wrap around "fms" are typically used to create a full solution.
 A script for this purpose is included: `fim.sh` is a wrapper for fms that executes fms against targets defined in `fimsys.sh`, writing the output to syslog (logger) and json files to the disk in `/opt/fimsyscheck`.